Why (and How) You Should Talk to Current Students Before Applying to MBA Programs

 Chatting with students currently enrolled in MBA programs can be a valuable part of your school research process.
-At Michigan Ross, we have more than 200 current students willing, ready, and excited to connect with you, answer your questions, and share their Ross experiences with you.
+At Michigan Ross, we have more than 300 current students excited to connect with you, answer your questions, and share their Ross experiences.

 These incredible students come from more than 30 countries around the world and have career interests and backgrounds that are as diverse as they come.
-I’m always proud of and amazed by the number of students who volunteer to take on this role.
+We’re always proud of and amazed by the number of students volunteering to take on this role.

-As you prepare to reach out to one of our Student Ambassadors, here are some tips for making the most of both your time:
+As you prepare to reach out to one of our student ambassadors, here are some tips for making the most of your meeting time:

 Connect With People You Can Relate To

-Chatting with students is an opportunity to get first-hand perspectives on our school’s academics, recruiting, student clubs, the Ross community, what living in Ann Arbor is like coming from places like NY, SF, Tokyo, Sao Paulo, etc., what they were looking for in a school and how Ross met their criteria.
+Chatting with students is an opportunity to get firsthand perspectives on our school’s academics, recruiting, student clubs, the Ross community, what living in Ann Arbor is like coming from places like New York, San Francisco, Tokyo, Sao Paulo, Lagos, etc., what they were looking for in a school, and how Ross met their criteria.

-Our Student Ambassador page has filters that enable you to search for students by career interest, club, citizenship, and region, so you can focus your outreach to a student with a profile you relate to.
+Our student ambassador page has filters that enable you to search for students by career interest, club, citizenship, and region, so you can focus your outreach on student profiles you can relate to.

-Ask Questions You Can’t Find The Answer To On The Website
+Ask Questions You Can't Find the Answers to on the Website

-Simple things like deadlines, what our class profile looks like, which companies recruit on campus, etc. can be found on the Ross website.
+Simple things like deadlines, our class profile, which companies recruit on campus, etc., can be found on the Ross website.
 By doing homework on a school in advance, you can have a more useful conversation.

-And if you have specific admissions-related questions, direct them to the Admissions Office (e.g., by participating in one of our webinars or emailing RossAdmissions@umich.edu).
+If you have specific admissions-related questions, direct them to our Office of Admissions (by participating in one of our office hours, in-person events, webinars, or emailing RossAdmissions@umich.edu).

-While student ambassadors want to be helpful and are happy to talk with candidates, remember that they are also balancing the demands of projects, exams, recruiting, and other things.
+While student ambassadors want to be helpful and are happy to talk with candidates, remember that they also balance the demands of projects, exams, recruiting, and other things.
 So, remember to be respectful of the student’s time.
-We guarantee you’ll want the same when you’re a student. ;)
+We guarantee you’ll want the same when you’re a student.

-Good luck with your app!
+Good luck with your application!
 We look forward to learning about you.